cammiida/ProgramvareUtvikling/README.md

 namebringer for the project.

-# HOW TO RUN THE PAGE
-After installing all the django and node things you need as well as installing the projectoxford package from microsoft:

-##Requirements:
+# SETUP

+## Requirements:
 1) Python 3
 2) Node
 3) Git

-##Branch (IMPORTANT!):
+## Branch (IMPORTANT!):
 Checkout dev branch to run locally.
-The master branch has settings specific for the web-edition.
+The master branch has deployment specific settings specific.
 If running locally, run from the dev branch.

 ## How to start the project:
 1) clone this repository